-- The EC500 series Power Supply Unit (PSU) -a combined mains consumer unit and 12V controller. - The EC480 series Control Panel (CP) -a remotely located user control panel used to turn circuits on and off and to display battery and water tank information. - The PX-300 Battery Charger / Power Supply A separate, air cooled 300 Watt multi-stage power converter unit that charges the batteries and provides 12V DC power. - The EM40 Interface Unit This small unit is located at floor level behind the drivers' seat.
+- The EC700 Power Supply Unit (PSU) -a combined mains consumer unit and 12V controller located in the bed box or upper locker. - The EC700 Control Panel (CP) -a remotely located user control panel used to turn circuits on and off and to display battery, water tank and other system information.
+This panel uses simple straightforward controls and reliable data communication to the PSU. - The PX300 Intelligent Battery charger 300W A separate, air cooled 300 Watt multi-stage power converter unit that charges the batteries and provides 12V DC power. - The EM40 Vehicle Interface Unit This small unit is located at floor level behind the drivers' seat.
 The unit houses fuses for the fridge, vehicle battery, radio and other systems.
 It also provides connections for the optional tow bar harness.